Essence Kenpo’s Black Belt Progression Concept

 The Essence Kenpo Concepts Black Belt is unranked, no Dan stripes, and can be worn to unify your training under one flag without rank bars or by using the above guidelines to personalize your martial arts experience with Dan rankings.
 It’s merely a reflection of your chosen path.

-The EKC Black Belt comes with an official Certificate of Recognition for authenticity, is the only belt you’ll ever need for training, and is priced with your prior experience in mind.
+The EKC (C-Dan) Black Belt Certificate of Recognition confirms your understanding of the system for authenticity, is the only belt you’ll ever need for training, and is priced with your prior experience in mind.